Chris-grant1995/CS1571Homework1/readme.txt

 I spoke with Ryan Yoder and Paul Davis about the asssignment.
 For the most part, we talked about implementation details and worked together to debug issues that we were having.

+What isn't working so far is printing the final information, informed search strategies for Problem 1 and uniform cost search for Problem 1.